-Some Please Build A True Next Generation Press Release Aggregation API03 Mar 2015
+Some Please Build A True Next Generation Press Release Aggregation API

 I spend a lot of time wading through press releases at the number of the dominate aggregate news outlets, looking for API news.
 I also have a number of scripts running, keeping an automated eye on the press sections for some of the companies I track on.
 The number of press releases available in corporate press areas vs. the number of press releases submitted by PR outlets, is much larger--which is a missed opportunity in my book.